United States involvement in regime change: 1944–1945: Netherlands

 During the Nazi occupation, the Netherlands was governed by the Reichskommissariat Niederlande, headed by Arthur Seyss-Inquart.
 British, Canadian, and American forces liberated portions of the Netherlands in September 1944.
 However, after the failure of Operation Market Garden, the liberation of the largest cities had to wait until the last weeks of the European theatre of World War II.
-The occupied portions of the Netherlands suffered a famine that winter.
 British and American forces crossed the Rhine on 23 March 1945; Canadian forces in their wake then entered the Netherlands from the east.
 The remaining German forces in the Netherlands surrendered on 5 May, which is celebrated as Liberation Day in the Netherlands.
 Queen Wilhelmina returned on 2 May; elections were held in 1946, leading to a new government headed by Prime Minister Louis Beel.

 1944–1945: Philippines

 United States landings in 1944 ended the Japanese occupation of the Philippines.
-After the Japanese were defeated, the United States fulfilled a promise by granting independence to the Philippines.
+After the Japanese were defeated and the puppet regime that was controlling the Second Philippine Republic was overthrown, the United States fulfilled a promise by granting independence to the Philippines.
 Sergio Osmeña formed the government of the restored Commonwealth of the Philippines, overseeing democratic transition to the fully sovereign Third Philippine Republic in 1946.